DeepakBisht1903/Data-Analysis/Food Demand Forecasting/README.md

 * Performed ETL and Data cleaning operations.
 * Data Transformation in Power query.
 * Data Modeling and building parameters using DAX.
-* Storytelling using Power BI Report/Dashoard.
+* Storytelling using Power BI Report.

 Created end to end report to understand which fulfillment areas are doing well and which are not.
 The report answers the following questions: